Research and European Liver Transplant Registry Projects

 1. ELTR data are available to ELITA members whose centres are regularly contributing data to the ELTR.
 Data can be used to perform scientific studies, which should preferably lead to a publication in a peer-reviewed journal.

-Requests from third parties: Third parties will be asked to pay a fee for the collection of requested data and/or for statistical evaluation of the work.
+2. Requests from third parties: Third parties will be asked to pay a fee for the collection of requested data depending on the extent of dataset and/or for statistical evaluation of the work.
 An ELITA Board member should be involved in a study concerning clinical issues.

-3. To obtain data, a written request should be addressed to the ELITA Secretary with copy to the ELTR Custodian.
+3. To obtain data, a written request should be addressed to the ELITA Secretary with copy to the ELTR General Manager.

 The request should contain: